Dear Friends,

 Expatriates working in India and some Indians working abroad for an Indian employer are required to make mandatory contributions to the Indian government's statutory provident fund.

-1. The Employees Provident Fund, a compulsory savings programme, and
+1. The Employees Provident Fund, a compulsory savings program, and

 2. The Employee's Pension Scheme.

-On October 1, 2008, through a notification in the Official Gazette, the Ministry of Labour and Employment in India, extended the scope of the Employees Provident Fund and Miscellaneous Provisions Act 1952 to include international workers (both Indians working outside the country and non-Indian citizens working in India) who are now required to contribute 12 per cent of their basic salary plus dearness allowance, the cash value of food concession and retaining allowance (matched by an amount equal to the employee's 12 per cent contribution payable by the employer) to the Employees' Provident Fund Organisation (EPFO) that implements the Employees Provident Fund Scheme (the 'EPF Scheme'), irrespective of the contributions they may be making to such schemes in other countries.
+On October 1, 2008, through a notification in the Official Gazette, the Ministry of Labour and Employment in India extended the scope of the Employees Provident Fund and Miscellaneous Provisions Act 1952 to include international workers (both Indians working outside the country and non-Indian citizens working in India) who are now required to contribute 12 percent of their basic salary plus dearness allowance, the cash value of food concession and retaining allowance (matched by an amount equal to the employee's 12 percent contribution payable by the employer) to the Employees' Provident Fund Organization (EPFO) that implements the Employees Provident Fund Scheme (the 'EPF Scheme'), irrespective of the contributions they may be making to such schemes in other countries.

 The Employees Provident Fund and Miscellaneous Provisions Act 1952 provides for the institution of:

-Establishments employing 20 or more persons and engaged in any of the 180 industries or classes of businesses (this encompasses most activities) specified are covered under the scope of the Employees Provident Fund and Miscellaneous Provisions Act 1952 (the EPF Act).
+Establishments employing 20 or more persons and engaged in any of the 180 industries or classes of businesses (encompassing most activities) specified are covered under the scope of the Employees Provident Fund and Miscellaneous Provisions Act 1952 (the EPF Act).

-It is important to note that once an establishment has been under the purview of the EPF Act it continues to be covered under the EPF Act, even if the number of employees is less than 20 at a later date.
+It is important to note that once an establishment has been under the purview of the EPF Act, it continues to be covered under the EPF Act, even if the number of employees is fewer than 20 at a later date.

-The EPF Act and the relevant rules provide that the Employer's contribution to the EPF will be at the rate of 12 per cent of the wages, including the basic wages, dearness allowance and retaining allowance (if any), on its part and an equivalent amount on behalf of the employee, which is to be recovered from the employee' salary.
+The EPF Act and the relevant rules provide that the Employer's contribution to the EPF will be at the rate of 12 percent of the wages, including the basic wages, dearness allowance, and retaining allowance (if any), on its part and an equivalent amount on behalf of the employee, which is to be recovered from the employee's salary.

-If an organisation finds that the Employees Provident Fund and Miscellaneous Provisions Act 1952 is applicable to it, then it should fill-in the prescribed form for registration.
+If an organization finds that the Employees Provident Fund and Miscellaneous Provisions Act 1952 is applicable to it, then it should fill in the prescribed form for registration.
 The form, along with one or more of the supporting documents, should be submitted to the respective provident fund offices for registration.

 India and the United States have been discussing a totalization agreement since 2006 but have not yet reached a consensus.